-- a. the street is lined with continuous active retail uses; - b. storefronts are expressed with a narrow width and frequent rhythm that supports the pedestrian experience at the street level;
+- a. the street is lined with continuous active retail uses: - b. storefronts are expressed with a narrow width and frequent rhythm that supports the

 Figure 4: Storefronts collectively incorporate a strong sense of rhythm and pattern across the building frontage, assisting pedestrians with spatial perception, orientation and accessibility.